jwraffety/JSearch/README.md

 # JSearch #

-JSearch is a single and multi-threaded, test-based web search utility.
+JSearch is a single and multi-threaded, text-based web search utility.
 The classes below are responsible for builing a custom inverted index which may be queried to determine search results from crawled web sites.
 Search functionality is passed by text file.
 Each class is described breifly:

 ### ArgumentParser ###